humhub/humhub/protected/humhub/docs/guide/dev-migrate-0.20-status.md

 	- UserModel: CanApproveUsers
 - Url Rewriting (User)
 - LDAP
+- Forgot Password

 ## Bugs / ToDos / To Improve

-- Check Delete Related Record

-- Add ModuleId to Notifications
+- Installer mac
 - Use own Namespaces for Modules not module/
 - Delete config.php Cache on Error / Don't config Cache on DEV!
-- Modal Confirm doesn't disappear
 - Comment in new Window Mode / Like Link in Modules
 - Check how to handle unapproved/disabled users (Directory, Spaces) ActiveQuery User